 |Before a PST test, be sure you are in good health, injury-free, rested and hydrated.|

-The objective of the PST Test is to identify the average watts one can sustain in a 2-minute effort with a steady cadence at a Rating of Perceived Effort (RPE) between 7 and 8 on a scale of 1-10.
+The objective of the PST Test is to identify the average watts you can sustain in a 2-minute effort with a steady cadence at a Rating of Perceived Effort (RPE) between 7 and 8 on a scale of 1-10.
 To get there, you conduct a ramp test, starting at a very low workload and progressively increasing effort by adding resistance at ramped stages.

 Ramp 2: RPE = 2-3 (Easy to Moderate)